 Our aim at Berkhamsted Sixth is to instill our students with a strong sense of discipline and accountability within a relaxed and friendly atmosphere.

 We recognise that every student is an individual with differing needs, worries, motivations and aspirations.
 It is only by listening and getting to know our students that we can help them realise their dreams and be the person they want to be.

 We encourage our students to take responsibility for their self-discipline, adhering to our school rules and Code of Conduct.
-We believe our pupils develop by taking responsibility for their mistakes as and when they make them, rather than adopting a culture of blaming others or seeking excuses.
+We believe our students develop by taking responsibility for their mistakes as and when they make them, rather than adopting a culture of blaming others or seeking excuses.
 We do not expect them to be perfect, but we do expect them to be willing to acknowledge when they have made poor choices and to be prepared to learn from them for the future.

 Everyday discipline at Berkhamsted falls within the remit of our school staff, supported by the Heads of Houses.
 Any serious breaches of discipline are dealt with by the Deputy Heads or Heads in consultation with the Heads of Houses.
-We work with parents and reply on their support in guiding students through their Sixth Form years.
+We work with parents and rely on their support in guiding students through their Sixth Form years.

-The wellbeing of our pupils is of the utmost importance to us at Berkhamsted.
+The wellbeing of our students is of the utmost importance to us at Berkhamsted.
 We provide a safe, confidential and supportive environment in which our students can feel secure, enabling them to grow to achieve their full potential.

-We are here to help our pupils work through the difficulties of teenage life and develop coping strategies to prepare them for their future, developing into resilient, independent, young adults who have a sense of purpose and compassion.
+We are here to help our students work through the difficulties of teenage life and develop coping strategies to prepare them for their future, developing into resilient, independent, young adults who have a sense of purpose and compassion.

 Our dedicated Wellbeing team is led by our Deputy Head of Pupil Wellbeing.
 The team includes nurses, counsellors and coaches as well as chaplaincy staff, who support our teaching staff in their pastoral roles.